College Success Skills

-Each professor has his or her own teaching style and it may not fit with your learning style.
-If you know your learning style, then you know what you can do to learn better.
+Each professor has his or her own teaching style and it may or may not fit with your learning style.
+If you know your learning style, then you will know what you can do to learn better in a variety of settings.
 For example, if you are a visual learner but you’re taking a class with a professor who only lectures, you can:

 Best Ways to Study

 There is more to studying than opening up a textbook to the assigned chapter, reading it, and then rereading it.
 Study skills include skills for reading, note-taking, stress and time management, test-taking, active listening, and many others.

 This website will arm you with various study skills to help improve your performance in your college courses.
 Click on a topic and scroll down the page to read the suggestions.

 Test Taking Strategies